micro-os-plus/micro-test-plus-xpack/README.md

 the basic functionality of testing various conditions, but without the optional features of displaying the actual values compared.

-Also please note that the memory footprint on debug, with `-O0`, is significantly larger than on release.
-If necessary, the optimization for the debug build can be increased to `-Og`, and save some memory.
+Also, please note that the memory footprint on `debug`, built with `-O0`, is significantly larger than on `release`.
+If necessary, the optimization for the `debug` build can be increased to `-Og`, and save some memory.

 ### Build & integration info